excalidraw/excalidraw-blog/content/blog/reflections-on-excalidraw/index.md

 The S curve is usually used to describe bigger projects but it turns out Excalidraw just went through a S curve as seen in this chart that plots the number of stars over the past two weeks.

 ![S Curve](s-curve.png)

+The most important part for me was to capitalize on the growth phase so that the project doesn't die when it hits the stabilization phase.